maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="trapon-error-gotoonerr-goto-aexp"></a>
 ### {`TRAP`|`ON ERROR GOTO`|`ONERR GOTO`} [*aexp*]

 When any of these equivalent statements is encountered in a program, the *aexp* is evaluated, converted to a line number, and then stored for future reference.
-If an error occurs any time after the statement is encountered, execution will jump to the line number in *aexp*.
+If an error occurs any time after the statement is encountered, execution will branch to the line number in *aexp*.
 If that line number does not exist, an error will be printed and execution will stop.

 The method of turning the trap off differs across dialects.
 In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,767 does the same, and in AppleSoft one has to `POKE 216,0`.
 In RetroBASIC, traps are turned off with an empty parameter or any expression that evaluates to zero or a negative value.

 Note that `ON ERROR` can only be used with a `GOTO`, in contrast to a normal `ON` statement which also allows `GOSUB`.
-Using `GOSUB` here is not allowed and will return a syntax error when it is loaded.
+Using `GOSUB` here is not allowed and will return a syntax error prior to the program running.

 <a name="raise-aexp"></a>
-### `RAISE` *aexp*
+### {`RAISE`|`ERROR`} *aexp*

 Causes an error to be raised with the error number *aexp*.
 Generally used for testing purposes.